October 9, 2010: John Lennon's 70th and the Vanunu Connection

 here in isolation for 18 years.
 Only because I was a Christian man."

-In 2005, Vanunu told me, "My Christian conversion was also considered as
+In 2005, Vanunu elaborated, "My Christian conversion was also considered as

 treason and led to me receiving more time in jail than any murderer has ever